OTAKI POTTERY CLUB

 To be eligible for membership of the Otaki Pottery Club (“OPC”) applicants are expected to have the technical ability in the ceramics craft to carry out the type of work they want to make.

 It is understood that new members will need some help with locating materials and equipment, however they should not depend on other members for unreasonable help with using equipment or potting technique.
-Applicants who do not have prior experience are very welcome, but we would suggest they attend one or more of our classes/courses run by OPC.
+Applicants who do not have prior experience are very welcome, but we would suggest they attend at least four terms of one or more of our classes/courses run by OPC.

 In applying for membership applicants must provide evidence of their competence at making pots e.g. courses attended, exhibitions, relevant previous membership with a pottery club.
-The person supporting the application must be able to attest to the applicant’s ability and experience.
+The person supporting the application must be able to attest to the applicant’s ability, experience and suitability.

-Your application will be tabled and considered at the next Committee Meeting and you may be required to attend classes/courses before becoming a full member.
+Your application will be tabled and considered at the next Committee Meeting and you may be required to attend classes/courses for at least a year before becoming a full member.

 Full members are entitled to full use of the Club and its facilities after attending an orientation tour and are a financial member of the Club.
 The orientation tour of the rooms is intended to make new members familiar with the facility, safety measures and administrative procedures.
 This tour is not intended to provide any instruction on the craft of pottery.